 You should consult your departmental guide to independent work as well as remain in close contact with your departmental representative and thesis adviser in order to stay on top of important dates and deadlines.
 Your departmental advisers can also help you identify internships, scholarships and other opportunities particular to your course of study.

 It is important to review your degree progress report to confirm that you can fulfill both departmental and general graduation requirements in time to graduate with your class.
-Your residential college dean and director of studies are available to provide guidance and support regarding graduation requirements not specific to your major.
+Your residential college dean and assistant dean for studies are available to provide guidance and support regarding graduation requirements not specific to your major.
 Consult the School of Engineering and Applied Science website for additional information regarding departmental advising for B.S.E. students.

 Making the Most of Your Independent Work Advising Relationship